 Content on Weibo is contributed by ordinary people, public figures and organizations, including media outlets, government agencies and businesses.
 Through Weibo Connect, our over 340,000 platform partners enable their users to share content from their websites and applications to Weibo and attract our users back to their properties to access the content.
-Many media outlets in China, such as CCTV, Hunan Satellite Television Station, Phoenix TV and People's Daily, frequently use Weibo as a platform to distribute content and engage with audiences.
+Many of the most popular media outlets in China, such as CCTV, Hunan Satellite Television Station, Jiangsu Satellite Television Station, Phoenix TV, TVB, Reference News, People's Daily and Wall Street Journal China, frequently use Weibo as a platform to distribute content and engage with audiences.
 We also work with companies with large online content libraries of videos, songs, mobile applications, books and points of interest (such as restaurants, hotels and theaters), which we call objects, to create Weibo Pages for their content.
+Our users can visit these Weibo Pages to watch a movie, listen to a song, download an application, or locate a nearby theater and read its movie listing using Weibo's location-based service feature.
 Organic content creation from our users and content contributed by our platform partners resulted in the sharing of over 2.8 billion feeds on Weibo in December 2013, including 2.2 billion feeds with pictures, 81.7 million feeds with short videos and 21.5 million feeds with songs.